 For example, you can put the dates in plain font instead of bold.
 Or, you can use a smaller font size than the one you're using for the company name and your job title.
 These small design and formatting choices can make a big difference.

-Start your resume with a summary statement and career highlights section, so you are highlighting your skills and accomplishments, rather than when you did what.
+Start your resume with a summary statement and career highlights section, so you are highlighting your skills and accomplishments, rather than what you did when.

 3. Omit a Job (or Two) on Your Resume: You don't need to include all your experience on your resume, especially if you have been in the workforce for years.
-It's acceptable to limit the years of experience you include on your resume to fifteen years when seeking a managerial or professional position and ten years when looking for other positions.
+It's acceptable to limit the years of experience you include on your resume to fifteen when seeking a managerial or professional position, and to ten years when looking for other positions.

 4. Include Other Experience Gained During the Gap: What did you do while you weren't employed?
 Did you freelance or consult?
 Take a sabbatical?
 How about volunteering?
 All those experiences count as work and can be included on your resume.
-List them as you would list your other jobs - with job title, company name, job description, and dates of employment.
-If you took a class, you could list that in the education section of your resume.
-If you participated in a gap year experience, that information could be include on your resume as well.
+List them as you would your other jobs — with job title, company name, job description, and dates of employment.

 Explaining an Employment Gap During a Job Interview